ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

 - Status: draft

-- Methodology: for all the part of operators, rather than explaing one by one
+- Methodology: for all the part of operators, rather than explaining one by one
   - explain only the basic concepts (eg. projection)